MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/export_import.md

 ## Import a Virtual Machine

 Importing a virtual machine registers the virtual machine with the Hyper-V host.
-A virtual machine export can be imported back into the host from which it was derived or new host.
+A virtual machine export can be imported back into the host from which it was derived or imported to a new Hyper-V host.

 Hyper-V includes three import types:

 - **Register in-place** – Export files have been placed in the location where the virtual machine should be run from.
 When imported, the virtual machine has the same ID as it did at the time of export.
-Because of this, If the virtual machine is already registered with Hyper-V it needs to be deleted before the import will work.
+Because of this, If the virtual machine is already registered with Hyper-V it needs to be deleted before the import works.
 When the import has completed, the export files become the running state files and cannot be removed.

 - **Restore the virtual machine** – You are given an option to store the VM files in a specific location or use the locations default to Hyper-V. This import type creates a copy of the exported file and moves them to the selected location.
 When imported, the virtual machine has the same ID as it did at the time of export.
 Because of this, if the virtual machine is already running in Hyper-V it needs to be deleted before the import can be completed.
 When the import has completed the exported files remain untouched and can be removed and / or imported again.